CANTON LITTLE LEAGUE - CODE OF CONDUCT

 The Executive Board shall have the full power to suspend or revoke such player’s rights to future participation by two-thirds vote of those Board Members present at any duly constituted meeting in which a quorum is present.

-In addition Little League Baseball, Inc. Regulation XIV, (a) states:
+In addition Little League, Inc. Regulation XIV, (a) states:

 “The action of players, managers, coaches, umpires, and league officials shall be above reproach.”
 Anyone who violates this Code of Conduct will be subject to the disciplinary actions set forth by this document.
 The authority on discipline will be the sole responsibility of the CLL Executive Board and their decision will be final.